NoskovaXeniya/Quantitative-and-Digital-Skills-Portfolio-Xeniya-Noskova/Milestone 1: Investment decision analysis/README.md

 Regression Analysis: Conducted linear regression to quantify the relationship between Toyota returns and S&P 500 excess returns, interpreting coefficients, R², and statistical significance.

-Data Interpretation & Visualization: Drew insights on risk, return, and diversification potential to support investment decision-making.
+Data Interpretation and Visualization: Drew insights on risk, return, and diversification potential to support investment decision-making.